Code-Institute-Submissions/CollinWuY-TGC-Project2/README.md

   <br>
 - Loading page will store a reload value into localstorage, that then stops the refreshing webpage of setTimout on the second load
   <br>
+- Combining data from different API into a JSON, allowing data from multiple sources with a linking value
+- <br>
 - Quick Access Call-to-Action button that use GPS/Geolocation to determine location
   <br>
 - Color-coded information for better UX